Au Lac Restaurant

 The client chose the first option, and the result turned out better than both of our original designs:

-When disagreeing, it's still important to provide an agreeable solution that addresses the client's concern.
+When disagreeing, it's still important to provide a solution that addresses the client's concern.
 The client also requested that we add a navigation link for "Locations."
 This made me worry about redundancies.
 Would we have to create a separate landing page for each location?
 I explained my concerns and asked whether changing the wording from "Menu" to "Menus" might accomplish the same goal of suggesting multiple locations?
 The client agreed.

 Lastly, when I asked the client for a 30-minute Zoom call with a few of their customers, one of the managers thought that was too much to ask.
 I'd also had trouble recruiting non-customers when asking for a Zoom.
 After changing my request to a 15-minute phone call or a survey, participants poured in.
 The data I got was more than enough.